VirtusLab/git-machete/docs/source/cli_help/advance.rst

       | |
       | | Add support and sample for machete-post-slide-out hook
       | o-feature/post-slide-out-hook
-      |
-      | Remove support for Python 2
-      | Remove support for Python 2 --- 1st round of fixes

 then running ``git machete advance`` will fast-forward the current branch ``develop`` to match ``feature/add-from-remote``, and subsequently slide out the latter.
 After ``advance`` completes, ``status`` will show: